-The Music & Entertainment Division provides funding to the Austin Music Foundation to facilitate the Music Industry Collaborative (MIC), an applicant-based mentoring program, funded by the ATX Music Office and implemented by the Austin Music Foundation, which is offered to music industry entrepreneurs and small businesses.
+The Music Industry Collaborative (MIC) is an applicant-based mentoring program, funded by the ATX Music Office and implemented by the Austin Music Foundation, which is offered to music industry entrepreneurs and small businesses.
 MIC fast tracks the resources that busy music entrepreneurs most urgently need: meaningful dialog with real-life entrepreneur mentors in a structured small group setting that also encourages peer-to-peer assistance.
-The goal of the program is to provide participants with the tools to build and sustain a profitable and growing business model.

 The Cultural Arts Division offers Take it to the Next Level to build the business capacity of the creative sector; provide professional development; highlight current discussions from the field; and grow jobs, wealth and the economic impact of the creative economy.

 The Seaholm Power Plant, a City-owned retired power generation facility, was designed by Burns & McDonnell Engineering Co. and built of cast concrete in two phases in 1950 and 1955 by Odom Construction.